Barbadians celebrate the birth of a republic and bid farewell to the Queen – KION546

 Barbados’s decision marks the first time in nearly three decades that a realm has opted to remove the British monarch as head of state.
 The last nation to do so was the island of Mauritius in 1992.
 Like that country, Barbados intends to remain part of the Commonwealth — a 54-member organization of mostly former British territories designed to foster international cooperation and trade.

-Prince Charles, who had arrived late on Sunday as Prime Minister Mia Mottley’s guest of honor, told the people of Barbados it was “important” to him to witness the ceremonial changeover.
+“Yours is a story in which every Barbadian, young and old, can take the greatest pride — inspired by what has come before them and confident about what lies ahead.”

-He also reaffirmed “the close and trusted partnership between Barbados and the UK as vital members of the Commonwealth.”
+The prince’s remarks were the furthest the UK has gone on the subject of slavery, but stopped short of a formal apology.

-Some in Bridgetown, however, questioned why the Queen’s son had come at all, pointing out that the island’s historical relationship with the crown was rooted in slavery.
+Some in Bridgetown have questioned why the Queen’s son had come at all, pointing out that the island’s historical relationship with the crown was rooted in slavery.

 “No member of the royal family should participate in our major freedom day,” activist David Denny told CNN.